samwhindleton/wdiroutcomes/roadmap/week 22.md

 ### Getting the Most out of LinkedIn
 - Join relevant groups (JS devs, Data Science, UX etc.)
 - Follow your favorite companies
--Connect with your Instructors, Coaches, Classmates, & GA Alumni
+- Connect with your Instructors, Coaches, Classmates, & GA Alumni
 - Meet strangers and request informational interviews
 - Use advanced search to find hiring managers
 - Share, read, and comment on articles